-School management studies have looked at the issue of empowerment and have suggested that notions of empowerment cannot follow a one size fits all strategy.
-Thus, leaders can intervene to craft empowerment strategies for employees which fit the context of the school management.
-Empowerment is also about exercising judgement and deciding how much to empower each employee, and empowerment can be viewed as a dyadic relationship between a supervisor and subordinate.
+Leadership studies have looked at the issue of empowerment and have suggested that notions of empowerment cannot follow a one size fits all strategy.
+Thus, leaders can intervene to craft empowerment strategies for employees which fit the context of the organization.
+Empowerment is also about exercising judgment and deciding how much to empower each employee and empowerment can be viewed as a dyadic relationship between a supervisor and subordinate.
 Empowerment has also been considered in the context of identity related issues and the roles that employees perform in this regard.
 Empowerment has also been linked to creativity and motivation of employees and it has been suggested more empirical evidence may be needed in this regard.
 It has been suggested that empowerment related practices are individualized at the level of subordinates, and the sense of empowerment is experienced as an individual level phenomena.

-KEYWORDS: School management, School, Empowerment
+KEYWORDS: Organization, Leader, Empowerment

-INTRODUCTION
+1. INTRODUCTION

-In schools, when management promotes their interests rather than fairness, then those with skills begin to do well.
-On the other hand, those who have seriously contributed to the school management may not obtain any rewards.
+In organizations, when leaders promote their political interests rather than fairness, then those with political skills begin to do well.
+On the other hand, those who have seriously contributed to the organization may not obtain any rewards.
 Consequently, they may not cultivate any sense of contribution and they may only cultivate a disgruntled resentment.
 Thus, expected contributions need to be placed in a framework where inducements are provided to employees to do well, if firm performance is to be improved.

-One of the inducements is a positive sense of recognition and encouragement provided by the school.
-It is the school who is working very closely with employees.
-Thus, if the school makes the employees feel that they are contributing to the school management, then they will feel motivated to do well.
-It has been suggested that transformational school management has an impact on job related outcomes like job satisfaction only when the self determination needs of employees are satisfied.
+One of the inducements is a positive sense of recognition and encouragement provided by the leader.
+It is the leader who is working very closely with employees.
+Thus, if the leader makes the employees feel that they are contributing to the organization, then they will feel motivated to do well.
+It has been suggested that transformational leadership has an impact on job related outcomes like job satisfaction only when the self determination needs of employees are satisfied.

-While school management may provide employees with the perception that they are determining the things they do on their own, it is still likely that employees may not get the feeling that they are contributing to the school management.
-They may rely on positive reinforcements from their school in order to obtain a sense of such contribution.
-Rather than search for an individualist sense of autonomy, the feeling of having contributed to the collective good of the school management may be a more effective organizational strategy.
+While leadership may provide employees with the perception that they are determining the things they do on their own, it is still likely that employees may not get the feeling that they are contributing to the organization.
+They may rely on positive reinforcements from their leader in order to obtain a sense of such contribution.
+Rather than search for individualist sense of autonomy, the feeling of having contributed to the collective good of the organization may be a more effective organizational strategy.
 Perceived organizational support does not rely on a sense of top down organizational hierarchy alone, but it also depends on the creation of a sense of organizational community.

-This means that school management may also have to create a non-hierarchical and a greater community oriented practice in the school management.
+This means that leadership may also have to create a non-hierarchical and a greater community oriented practice in organization.
 One of the easiest ways of creating such a non hierarchical practice is to emphasize the contributions that employees make.
-Once employees feel that they are contributing to the school management they feel that they are a part of the larger organizational community, and this leads to greater cohesiveness.
-Yet, as has been seen, the sense of contribution has not been studied much in literature, and has particularly not received attention in the context of school management studies.
-This study attempts to bridge this gap by studying sense of contribution as an outcome of aesthetic school management.
+Once employees feel that they are contributing to the organization they feel that they are a part of the larger organizational community, and this leads to greater cohesiveness.
+Yet, as has been seen, the sense of contribution has not been studied much in literature, and has particularly not received attention in the context of leadership studies.
+This study attempts to bridge this gap by studying sense of contribution as an outcome of aesthetic leadership.